- six (6) months in jail and/

 - 2 to 15 years in Nevada State Prison, and/or

 - up to $5,000 fines

-A felony conviction will also cause the defendant to lose his/her gun rights, which can be restored only through a Nevada pardon.
+A felony conviction will also cause you to lose your gun rights, which can be restored only through a pardon.

 7.2.
 Aiding a child to possess a gun